TheoBa/dozinator/README.md

 # dozinator
-This repo host a PoC for llm manipulation to build small tools to accelerate friend's work
+This repo host a PoC for llm manipulation to build RAG apps